peterphenow/HW10_Employee_Summary_Template/README.md

 ## **Description**

 The main concept of this assignment was to utilize Test Driven Development in order to create a dynamically generated HTML output based on user input with Node and Inquirer.
 Several tests were written before any other coding was done.
-Using these tests helped ensure a working application.
+Using test driven development helps ensure a higher code quality, better code flexibility, and easier code maintenance along with many other benefits.

 ## **Link**